Ricky-PLUS/SpatialGeo/README.md

 ## Spatial VQA Datasets
 We compare SpatialGeo with SOTA MLLMs on spatial VQA datasets, including ***SpatialRGPT-Bench*** which is the testing dataset in OSD, and ***SpatialScore*** to evaluate the generalization to unseen dataset.
 ### SpatialRGPT-Bench
-We use $\alpha$ to denote removing the CLIP branch in the first-stage training, $\beta$ to denote random feature dropping for CLIP in the second stage, SA to denote single adapter using the last block in MoGe, and HA to denote hierarchical adapter.
+We use $\bullet$ to denote removing the CLIP branch in the first-stage training, $\star$ to denote random feature dropping for CLIP in the second stage, SA to denote single adapter using the last block in MoGe, and HA to denote hierarchical adapter.
 | Model                  | Height | Width | Vertical Distance | Horizontal Distance | Direct Distance | Average |
 | :------------------ | -----: | ----: | ----------------: | ----------------: | ------------: | ------: |
 | LLaVA-1.5-7B           |  10.53 | 15.04 |             16.98 |               17.21 |           13.51 |   14.49 |